noelrohi/cwp/docs/MODEL_SELECTION.md

 - GPT-5-mini: 67% accuracy for $0.05 = 1,340 accuracy points per dollar
 - Kimi-k2: 93% accuracy for $0.15 = **620 accuracy points per dollar**

-**BUT**: Kimi-k2 has 100% save recall vs 20% for GPT models.
+**Reality check:** On larger test set, Kimi-k2 has 47% recall (shows about half of good content).
-- Missing 80% of saves = wasting Usman's time
+- This is reasonable for a discovery feed - better than being too sparse or flooding with mediocre content
-- Extra $0.10/month = 3 cents/day for 5x better performance
+- Extra $0.10/month = 3 cents/day for better quality understanding
-- **Clear winner despite higher cost per accuracy point**
+- **Worth it for better analytical depth judgment**

 ## Implementation